Sam A. Lewisohn: Art collecting

 Lewisohn was a major art collector and trustee of the Metropolitan Museum of Art.
 Upon his death, a number of important modern art works were donated to the Met, including works by Rousseau, Seurat, Gauguin, Renoir, Cezanne, Sterne, and Van Gogh.

 Family and death

 Lewisohn's father Adolph Lewisohn and his brothers, Julius and Leonard, were known as "copper kings" after making their fortune opening copper mines to meet demand for copper wire with the advent of electricity; Adolph Lewisohn was also a leader in prison reform.
-Lewisson's sister Adele Lewisohn Lehman married Arthur Lehman (1873–1936), of the Lehman family.
+Lewisohn's sister Adele Lewisohn Lehman married Arthur Lehman (1873–1936), of the Lehman family.

 In 1918, Lewisohn married Margaret Valentine Seligman (1895–1954), a daughter of Joseph Seligman and a "nationally known leader in education."
 Their third daughter was Elizabeth Eisenstein, a notable historian of the French Revolution and early 19th-century France.